2012 Report Card plus my 2013 trends and predictions.

 As soon as I hear the word securitization in the context of solar, I think of Wall Street and boom, bubble, and bust cycles.

 US solar trade claim against China et al.

-Jumping into the trade area, I said:
+he trade area, I said:

 For political reasons, I’ll go further to argue the imposed tariffs will not be punitive but amount to a slap on the wrist.
 Indications are China will respond with equivalent retaliation against polysilicon imports from the United States.
 The message is abundantly clear from a headline just today at DigiTimes: “Four China polysilicon firms demand government start anti-dumping and anti-subsidy investigation against US firms, according to China media”.